_edited.jpg)

 Past and Present

-Although most of the narrative remained the same, a large portion of text was removed involving a secondary story involving the politics of the Greek Empire.
-There was a dozen or so characters, beginning with the geomancer who reacted to the lion illusion in an early scene.
-Eventually Clive leaves to be join in with that story arc that essentially added absolutely nothing to the story.
-Removing it didn't affect anything other than having Clive following the group of mercenaries rather than being involved in the Greek Empire story arc.
+Although most of the narrative remained the same, a large portion of text was removed involving a secondary story concerning the politics of the Greek Empire.
+There was a dozen of so characters, beginning with the geomancer who reacted to the lion illusion in an early scene in the final draft.
+Eventually Clive leaves to be a part of that narrative that essentially added nothing to the main plot.
+Removing it didn't affect anything other than having to move Clive to follow the group of mercenaries rather than being involved in the Greek Empire story arc.

-fights an army of summoned creatures.
-At one point, he summons the Lady of the Lake who gives what was then, Ritter, Excalibur to defeat Mordred.
-It was so horribly cringe worthy that I replaced it all with its final version.
+Another major change to the original was the ending.
+The first draft was heavy handed wish fulfillment where Geoffrey fights an army of magically formed creatures by himself.
+At one point, he summons the Lady of the Lake who gives what was then the leader of the castle, Ritter, Excalibur to defeat Mordred.
+It was so horribly cringe worthy that the author felt the need to remove it completely and try again.

-Originally Geoffrey breaks the curse on David's staff and in doing so, unlocks his godlike magical abilities.
+Originally, Geoffrey breaks the curse of David's staff and in doing so, unlocks his godlike magical abilities.
 The strangest part is how Jinx became mortal.
-In the older draft, she just did.
+She just did.
 No explanation given.
-Making Geoffrey's reaction to a potential threat to his life led to Jinx doing so on his behalf, which was an ideal way to explain how she became human.
+Making Geoffrey's reaction to the potential threat to his life leading Jinx to do so on his behalf, was an ideal way to explain how she became human as well as providing a more realistic response to this potential threat to his life.

 “Earn my respect and be worthy of my admiration by treating others who would be your ally in this confrontation against a mutual enemy with the same care and concern as your dearest friend.” – Vincent